-Amy Nordrum is an associate editor at IEEE Spectrum in New York City.
+Amy Nordrum is News Editor at IEEE Spectrum in New York City.
 Previously, she was a science writer for the International Business Times.

 Plus, how is one of the most isolated islands on Earth also the most littered?

 A budget proposal from the White House lays out deep cuts for several science agencies.

 The U.S. Patent Office ruled in favor of the Broad Institute in an early case over rights to the gene-editing technique known as CRISPR.